gabrocheleau/merkle-patricia-trees-examples/README.md

 <Buffer 38 b0 a5 74 1a f3 61 14 1e 7a 29 b6 f2 9d ab 22 75 7b 7d 64 73 90 f6 e3 55 e5 2e 2b ea c1 e3 04>
 ```

-Ethereum takes advantage of the uniqueness of each hash to secure the network.
-You can always verify that a certain set of transactions are valid by computing their hash tree and comparing the relevant hash to the corresponding trusted hash.
+Ethereum takes advantage of the uniqueness of each hash to efficiently secure the network.
+Without Merkle Trees, each Ethereum client would need to store the full history of the blockchain to verify transactions.
+With Merkle Trees, clients can verify that a transaction is valid given that they're provided with the minimal information required to re-compute the trusted root hash.

 ## 4. Merkle Patricia Trees in Ethereum

 So, how does that tie in with Ethereum?
-There are four Merkle Patricia Trees in Ethereum:
+Well, there are four Merkle Patricia Trees in Ethereum:

-- The Global State Trie
+- The Global State Tree
-- The Transactions Trie
+- The Transactions Tree
-- The Receipts Trie
+- The Receipts Tree
-- The Storage Trie
+- The Storage Tree

-In this tutorial, we'll look at the transactions trie.
+In this tutorial, we'll look at the transactions tree.
 We'll even interact with the real Ethereum blockchain!

 ### Configuring additional tools